darcy-vitacca/darcy-vitacca/README.md

 - 🔭 I’m currently working on ...A React App for ecommerce connection between buyers and sellers.
-- 🌱 I’m currently learning ...GraphQL, Typescript, React
+- 🌱 I’m currently learning ...GraphQL, Apollo, React, AWS
 - 👯 I’m looking to collaborate on ...Any projects that will accelerate growth.
 - 🤔 I’m looking for help with ...Finding employment as a junior full stack developer
 - 💬 Ask me about ...Anything